bulk88/tinymta/README.md

 Tinymta includes 5 implementations.

 * `stations.htm` Single page design for touchscreens, requires Javascript and Internet Explorer 6 (or anything with JS)
-* `stationsnojs.htm` Single page design for touchscreens, no Javascript, shows raw MTA JSON data, rest is upto you and your browser on what to do with the raw JSON file (old browsers will try to save to internal storage the file)
+* `stationsnojs.htm` Single page design for touchscreens, no Javascript, shows same arrivals data as JS version but its slower, and slightly less features
 * `rt.htm` split page design for dumb phones, no Javascript, uses a Cloudflare Worker to draw XHTML Basic "Mobile Profile" pages for Openwave 7
 * `js/rt.htm` split page design for dumb phones, requires Javascript and Internet Explorer 5 (or anything with JS), Opera Mini, 4G dumb flip phone browsers like KaiOS or Cymbal OS

 All split page implementations implement 0-9 hotkey navigation.  `1` is 1st link. `9` is last link. `0` is `More` link.
 No `Back` link since that is probably a soft key in your mini-browswer.
 You can try to memorize the numeric code of your favorite stations to enter on your numeric keypad.
-Not all smartphone browsers (Opera Mini and GoogleWebLight specifically) support hotkey navigation, blame the browser vendor.
-Openwave and ZTE Cymbal supports hotkeys.
+Not all smartphone browsers (Opera Mini) support hotkey navigation, blame the browser vendor.
+Openwave and ZTE Cymbal and Kai supports hotkeys.

-Single page does not have hotkey navigation.
+Single page view does not have hotkey navigation.

 ## Compatibility